Buffalo Central Terminal: Ownership by Anthony Fedele (1979–1986)

 The building was sold to Anthony T. Fedele, a local builder, for $75,000 in 1979.
 Fedele planned a 150-room hotel, offices and restaurants for the terminal complex that would have been called Central Terminal Plaza but could not find investors for the project.
 Fedele also lived in the building creating an apartment for himself in the tower on the second floor.
 While the building was under the control of Fedele it was reasonably taken care of.

 It was during this time that the railroad tenant left.
 Conrail closed its Terminal general offices in 1980.
 The Conrail Dispatching Department was the last business to leave the Terminal in 1984.
 Two interlocking towers, numbered 48 and 49, that serviced the tracks on the property were shut down in 1985.

 In November 1983, in a sign of things to come, the building was in danger of being sold out from under Anthony Fedele by the IRS for back taxes.
 Fedele made an attempt at settling the debt by paying $10,200 toward the $142,128 due, and agreed to pay $2000 a month until the debt was paid in full.
-While he owned the building it was placed on the National Register of Historic Places on August 3, 1984.
+During the time he owned the building ,it was placed on the National Register of Historic Places (NRHP) in 1984.